developer37/alta3research-go-cert/README.md

 ### Prerequisites

-Make sure Go is installed on your machine: go version If it is not install go to https://go.dev/dl/ and follow instructions there to install on specific operating system
+Make sure Go is installed on your machine: go version If it is not install go to https://go.dev/dl/ and follow instructions there to install on your specific operating system.

 ## Built With